GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/deviatedElasticWellbore/Example.rst

 **Feedback on this example**

-This concludes the deviated wellbore example.
+This concludes the deviated elastic wellbore example.
 For any feedback on this example, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.